 With the need to access clear and accurate records, manage timely reporting, drill down to granular events and transactions, monitor the processes and policies of the company, and abide by prevailing standards, recording revenue should not be an overlooked task.
 Companies both seasoned and new can incur difficulty in ensuring revenue is recognized properly.
 That is why it is vital to ensure the company knows the rules, makes informed decisions, and has the processes and tools necessary to support those decisions.

 - (3) ASC 606-10-55 (378)

-At Veritas Total Solutions, we have the experts you need to successfully navigate through revenue recognition and other strategic accounting approaches.
-We offer a range of strategic services across the business spectrum including accounting services.
+At Veritas Total Solutions, we have experts in accounting practices especially as it relates to our Trading and Risk Advisory Services.
 If you are interested in learning more about our specific capabilities, contact us to learn more or subscribe to our blog to stay connected!